semagnum/light-painter/docs/index.markdown

 You can press `F9` or click the collapsed Redo Panel in the bottom-left corner of the 3D view to tweak parameters such as light distance, power and color.
+There are also ray visibility settings to tweak light or object visibility for diffuse, specular, or volumetric rays or shaders.
+Note that these ray visibility settings will be dependent on your render engine's implementation, as Eevee and Cycles handle visibility differently or may ignore it.

 **Remember that the operator will use all annotations on the current frame as part of the evaluation.**